-Art in which the medium is the artist’s own body and the artwork takes the form of actions performed by the artist
+Performance art is where an artist uses their own body as a art medium and the artwork takes the form of actions performed by the artist

 A major problem for early performance artists was the ephemeral nature of the medium.
 Right from the start performance pieces were recorded in photography, film and video, and these eventually became the primary means by which performance reached a wide public.